Q: What is AWS OpsWorks?

 AWS OpsWorks supports a wide variety of application architectures, from simple web applications to highly complex custom applications.
 You simply select from our pre-built layers or build your own layer.
 OpsWorks includes several built-in layers that support standard application frameworks:

-Application Layers: Ruby on Rails, PHP, Node.js, and Nginx
+Application Layers: Ruby on Rails, PHP, Node.js, Java, and Nginx

 Data Layers: MySQL and Memcached